 Learn more about the sources of lead in drinking water.

-Raising the pH of drinking water will make the water less corrosive.
+Raising the pH of drinking water makes the water less corrosive.
 This change also strengthens an existing protective coating on the interior of the pipe.
 The coating reduces the likelihood of lead getting into the water as it passes through customer-owned water service lines, household plumbing and faucets that contain lead.

 How can I find out if I have a water service line or household plumbing that contains lead?

 Denver Water has information on the sources of lead in drinking water as well as its Lead Reduction Program that will protect our customers and future generations from the risk of lead in drinking water.

-Will I notice a change in the water?
+Is there a noticable change in the water?

-The Lead Reduction Program, including the pH increase, was approved by both the EPA and CDPHE after thorough study of how the change would impact the Denver’s water system and the quality of the water.
-Raising the pH of the drinking water won’t affect its taste or odor.
-You may notice that the water feels more “slippery.”
+The Lead Reduction Program, including the pH increase, was approved by both the EPA and CDPHE after thorough study of how the change would impact Denver’s water system and the quality of the water.
+Raising the pH of the drinking water doesn't affect its taste or odor.
+You may have noticed that the water feels more “slippery.”

 The feedback we’re hearing so far, from scientists and experts in other cities where the water has a higher pH level, is that in general there should not be any major impacts on plants and landscapes, especially when best management practices are used.
 For example, when sprinklers are used to irrigate, pH levels in the water drop as the water is exposed to carbon dioxide in the air.
 Partners are also looking into soil amendments for trees to account for pH adjustments.